Sylvexia/personal_research/12-10_Personal_Research.md

 	- Should we just lower the pass to llvm directly?
 		- `FuncToLLVM` difference
 - Design a experiment
-	- Load data set, data transformation
+	- Load data set, data transformation.
-	- Metric of measuring posit precision with different config
+	- Metric of measuring posit precision with different config.
 	- See the how the `onnx-mlir` test doing?
 		- So far using c++, maybe i need to come up serialize output scheme.
 			- json to serialize from python and load json in to c++??
 		- How to handle different model input?
-- Write about how do I make experiment work.

 Typically, `scf` is lowered to `cf` and then lowered to some final target like LLVM or SPIR-V.